 Captain Ramsey in Crimson Tide is an enormous jerk to his entire crew aboard the SSBN under his command.
 When informed by his XO, Lt.
-Comander Hunter that crew morale is low and that they might need some words of encouragement from their beloved captain, Ramsey takes the opportunity to chew them all out over the intercom for being lazy and feckless.
+Commander Hunter that crew morale is low and that they might need some words of encouragement from their beloved captain, Ramsey takes the opportunity to chew them all out over the intercom for being lazy and feckless.
 Later, Ramsey goes into full blown General Ripper mode when he is convinced that his orders to fire the missiles has not been countermanded, despite a cutoff in communications right when the counter-order is sent.
 He is even ready to start shooting officers when most of the crew mutinies to avert a nuclear apocalypse.

-Lt Marty Pascal, the executive officer of the submarine Stingray gets his comeupance when he tries to mutiny against Dodge, and no one will stand with him.
+Lt Marty Pascal, the executive officer of the submarine Stingray, gets his comeuppance when he tries to mutiny against Dodge and no one will stand with him.
 Dodge and the crew dress as pirates, blindfold him, and force him to Walk the Plank - right into the net of a fishing ship that takes him back to base.
 He thought they were actually going to kill him, though.

 Rear Admiral Graham counts too.
 He is only concerned with his career and his idea for what the US Navy should be like.
 He specifically gives Dodge a Ragtag Bunch of Misfits crew he personally selected, all of them rejects from his "perfect Navy" (although one of them is put on the Stingray because he's too good at his job).
 He pulls rank on the commander of the Orlando and then orders Knox's men around like a bunch of recruits, smugly claiming that "the Admiral has the con".
 He's also a Straw Hypocrite, as he himself cheats his way through war games in order to improve his standing but feels completely justified in that (even though the whole point of this particular exercise is to find places where a potential terrorist can strike to cripple the Navy).